lbelzile/math80667a/docs/02-hypothesis_testing.md

 <p class="caption">(\#fig:samplevar)Five samples of size $n=10$ drawn from a common population with mean $\mu$ (horizontal line).
 The colored segments show the sample means of each sample.</p>
 </div>

 We can clearly see from Figure \@ref(fig:samplevar) that, even if each sample is drawn from the same population, the sample mean varies from one sample to the next as a result of the sampling variability.
-The astute eye might even notice that the sample means are less dispersed around $\mu$ than the individual measurements, as the sample mean $\overline{Y}$ is based on multiple observations.
-This is a fundamental principle of statistics: information accumulates as you get more data.
+The astute eye might even notice that the sample means are less dispersed around the full black horizontal line representing the overall average $\mu$ than the individual measurements.
+This is a fundamental principle of statistics: information accumulates as you get more data and the sample mean $\overline{Y}$ is based on multiple observations.

 Values of the sample mean don't tell the whole picture and studying differences in mean (between groups, or relative to a postulated reference value) is not enough to draw conclusions.
 In most settings, there is no guarantee that the sample mean will be equal to it's true value because it changes from one sample to the next: the only guarantee we have is that it will be on average equal to the population average.
 Depending on the choice of measurement and variability in the population, there may be considerable differences from one observation to the next and this means the observed difference could be a fluke.